 If you are a homeowner, home maintenance is your responsibility.
-Are you annoyed when you think of home maintenance or excited about it?
+Are you annoyed when you hear about 12 critical maintenance skills every homeowner should have?

 I will admit that I am not enthusiastic about it, but I know that outsourcing all tasks can be costly and won’t make sense in the long run.